SudheerVadrevu/ai-ml-devops-dv2578/Day-01/What is AIOps _ AIOps Roadmap.md

 This results in **billions of data points per day.
 Manually analyzing this data to detect anomalies, potential failures, or security threats is practically impossible.**

-**This is where AI Ops comes in**—it automates data analysis and alerts DevOps teams about potential failures before they cause downtime.
+**This is where AIOps comes in**—it automates data analysis and alerts DevOps teams about potential failures before they cause downtime.

 ---